Mobile First, Responsive Design

 Contact Atelier today to find out more about your audience

 Personalisation is everywhere and on the rise.
-Big names like Amazon, Facebook and Spotify have been using it to good effect for some time now and set the benchmark.
+Big names like Amazon, Facebook and Spotify have been using it to good effect for some time now.
+This has set the benchmark.

 Personalisation can display different content depending on who is looking at it.
 Enabling brands to provide relevant and useful content that builds trust.
 For example different content can be shown to a first time visitor over a lead or a customer.
 This allows you to present the right content, to the right people, at the right time.

-Dynamic content that changes and is personalised and tailored to the user will provide a more relevant customer journey.
+Dynamic content that changes to suit the user will provide a more relevant customer journey.
 People are drowning in information, options and choices.
 Personalisation reduces the amount of information, leading them through your funnel with tailored calls to action, designed specifically for the user, improving conversions.
-Connecting with your users to create a more personal experience results in higher conversion rates, better engagement and greater retention rates.
+Create a more personal experience results in higher conversion rates, better engagement and greater retention rates.